m328pb/uart/README.md

 ## usage

 Library provides class UART::UART() with following methods.
-To set baud change #define BAUD in uart.h.
+To set baud change #define UART_BAUD_RATE in uart.h or use compiler flag.

 - UART::init() - initialize chip registers for UART communication with default baud rate (9600bps), or other BAUD if defined